Roman Starchenko

-Roman Leonidovich Starchenko (Роман Леонидович Ста́рченко; born May 12, 1986) is a Kazakhstani professional ice hockey centre who currently plays for HC Spartak Moscow of the Kontinental Hockey League (KHL).
+Roman Leonidovich Starchenko (Роман Леонидович Ста́рченко; born May 12, 1986) is a Kazakhstani professional ice hockey centre who currently plays for Barys Astana of the Kontinental Hockey League (KHL).

 Playing career

 Like most Kazakhstani professionals, Starchenko has played in the Torpedo Ust-Kamenogorsk system.
 He spent 2003-04 with Barys Astana in the Kazakhstan Hockey Championship, scoring 11 goals in his first season of senior pro hockey, and then played the next four seasons with Kazzinc-Torpedo.
 He had a 14-goal, 25-point season in 2006-07, and was signed by Barys Astana in 2008.
 He finished his first KHL season with 5 goals and 16 points.

 Following 14 seasons in the KHL playing exclusively within Barys, Starchenko left the club as a free agent and was signed to a one-year contract to join Russian club, HC Spartak Moscow, for the 2022–23 season on 18 July 2022.
+In his lone season with Spartak, Starchenko notched 7 goals and 15 points through 52 regular season games.

+On 1 July 2023, Starchenko as a free agent opted to return to original club, Barys Astana, agreeing to a one-year contract for the 2023–24 season.